Thomas M. Disch: Theater

 Disch was also known for his work in the theater, both as the critic for The Nation, from 1987 to 1993, and as writer of two performance works, his meta-historical stage adaptation of Ben-Hur and his controversial verse monologue/poem, The Cardinal Detoxes.
 Both plays were commissioned and presented by Jeff Cohen and the RAPP Arts Center in New York's Alphabet City.
-Ben-Hur not only told the story of the famous Biblical novel, but delved into the life and times of its author, the proto-American General Lew Wallace.
-Disch proffers the theory that Wallace penned Ben-Hur, in part, to assuage his guilt over his part in the execution of Mary Surratt.
-In its world-premiere performance at the Peabody Conservatory in Baltimore in 1989, it was chosen as a Critics' Choice by Time magazine.

-The Cardinal Detoxes had a simple conceit: a Catholic Bishop has committed vehicular homicide while driving intoxicated and is imprisoned in a monastic "drying tank" where he is sure he is being bugged by the higher-ups.
+Ben-Hur not only told the story of the famous Biblical novel but delved into the life and times of its author, General Lew Wallace.
+Disch proffers the theory that Wallace penned Ben-Hur, in part, to assuage his guilt over his role in the execution of Mary Surratt.
+In its world-premiere performance at the Peabody Conservatory in Baltimore in 1989, it was chosen as a Critics' Choice by Time magazine.The Cardinal Detoxes had a simple conceit: a Catholic bishop has committed vehicular homicide while driving intoxicated and is imprisoned in a monastic "drying tank" where he is sure he is being bugged by the higher-ups.
 So he attempts to negotiate his release by black-mailing the Church with all of its dirty secrets, big and small.
 The play was performed at RAPP, located in the former Most Holy Redeemer School, and drew a cease and desist order from the Catholic Archdiocese of New York.
 An article written by The New York Times Mervyn Rothstein got picked up around the world on the AP wire and the play became one of the most notable censorship controversies of the 1990s.
 After the American Civil Liberties Union declined to take the case, Disch and RAPP were represented by William Kunstler and Ron Kuby, and the Archdiocese lost in court.
-Their response was to lock the theater out of their building and have the Director jailed.
+Their response was to lock the theater out of their building and have the director jailed.
 Fortunately, The Cardinal Detoxes became as well known for its literary merits as for its controversy.
-It was selected in the compilation Best American Poetry 1994 and, again, in Best of The Best American Poetry 1988–1997.
+It was selected for the compilations Best American Poetry 1994 and Best of The Best American Poetry 1988–1997.

 In 1985, his short story "The Squirrel Cage", included in his book Fun With Your New Head, was adapted for the stage by Robin Willoughby of Buffalo, New York.
 Music was composed by Tim Kloth.
 A single character is held captive by some unknown entity.
-Law enforcement?
-Foreign country?
-Aliens?
-Is he there for punishment, examination, or entertainment?
 The performer is surrounded on stage by an unseen and unheard (by him) circle of musicians who play in reaction to his musings.